 HIPAA makes an exception for QI/QA activities, including outcomes evaluation and development of clinical guidelines or protocols.
 These activities fall under the category of 'health care operations' for which no HIPAA Authorization or Waiver of Authorization needs to be sought.
-For questions, contact the AdventHealth Orlando Privacy Office at FH.Corporate.Responsibility@AdventHealth.com or 407-200-2961.
+These activities are subject to POLICY CW CR 640 and CW CR 605.
+For questions, contact your AdventHealth Privacy Office.